Wuyi Rock Oolong Tiger Rock Rou Gui Cinnamon

 Rou Gui (Cinnamon) is the bush varietal of the Wuyi rock oolong tea.
 Tiger Rock is one of the famous 32 rocks that grow the real Wuyi rock oolongs.
 High quality Rou Gui has a very distinctive cinnamon fragrance.
-Besides distinctive cinnamon fragrance, this tea has a hint of cocoa beans, roasted dark cherry and cantaloupe, mild smokiness, creamy texture, with a sweet aftertaste that lingers in your mouth and nose.
+This tea also has hints of cocoa beans, roasted dark cherry and cantaloupe, creamy texture, with a sweet aftertaste that lingers in your mouth and nose.

 Origin: Wuyi Mountains, Fujian province, China

 Harvest: May 2019, traditionally moderately fired over charcoal

 Grade: Zhen Yan